Blueprint Travelers

 Elington Flats

 Milford Sound is the most famous fiord within Fiordland National Park and a popular tourist destination.
 Besides the Great Walks within the park, this fiord is the main reason that people visit the national park.
 Here are some of the different ways that you may be able to experience this beautiful landscape.
-While you can visit Milford Sound from Queenstown through a full day tour, we recommend renting a car (or van if you are camping throughout New Zealand) to give yourself the most flexibility and allow you to visit Milford Sound on your own schedule.
+While you can visit Milford Sound from Queenstown through a full day tour, we recommend renting a car (or van if you are camping throughout New Zealand) to give yourself the most flexibility and allow you to drive yourself between Te Anau to Milford Sound on your own schedule.

-Pointy mountains over a lake in Fiordland National Park
+Pointy mountains over a lake - Fiordland National Park Te Anau to Milford Sound

 The fiord of Milford Sound is a truly beautiful landscape that is even more impressive and dramatic in person